 The Department of Economics offers undergraduate programs leading to the B.A. or B.S. degree.
 In addition, many students complement their major area of study with a minor in economics.
-Students with an outstanding academic record can join our accelerated undergraduate and graduate programs leading to a B.A. or B.S. in economics at the end of four years of study and a master of arts in economics at the end of five.
+Students with an outstanding academic record can join our accelerated masters program leading to an undergraduate degree in economics at the end of four years of study and a master of arts in economics at the end of five.

 In earning a B.A. or B.S degree, students choose between the general degree option and four different specialized tracks.
 The general degree is designed for flexibility.
 It works well for those who want to choose their own area of emphasis or perhaps earn a second major in another field.
 Many students prefer to specialize in a more narrow area of economics and choose one of the tracks within the major.
 The tracks are designed to give students the opportunity to develop those skills most relevant to a specific area within economics.